So Just How Good Was Early Digital Equipment?

 Ignoring the Nikon E2N from the mid-1990s - a frightenly expensive joint venture by Nikon and Fuji into the emerging digital arena, and one that cost me a small fortune - my first proper digital Nikons were a pair of D100s.
 Although the buffer was only 4 RAW frames I spent over four years using them professionally and never once had cause to worry that they might not be up to the job.
 One soon got used to being limited to the lower range of ISO as noise did become a problem as speed increased, but they did the job very well and the files from the 6.1 megapixel APS sensor were easily capable of quality reproduction as a double-page spread in a glossy publication - surely the litmus test of most cameras if we are really honest.

 We all seem to be locked into this never ending cycle of sensors being produced with more pixels, demanding more expensive cameras, yet the reality for the majority of professional photographers - never mind the amateurs out there - is far more mundane.
-Most clients will never want an image to reproduce at anything larger than an A3 DPS, despite our dreams of bigger and better!
+Most clients will never want an image to reproduce at anything larger than a double page spread, despite our dreams of bigger and better.
 And with the advance into web-based publishing even this is unlikely for more and more professionals.

 So how 'poor' were the old cameras?
 I'm not getting into super technical testing here - that's for labs and nerds.
 I just thought that I would dig the cameras out and do a really simple test to see what was what.
 Whilst there is clearly a difference between the images shown here it is not immediately apparent what image was shot with which camera.
 Examining high quality TIF files output from each under controlled conditions in Photoshop CC I would still be happy to submit any of them to an editor of a glossy magazine and feel confident in them being reproduced as a double-page spread - even those from the D1H.